 James Anderson: Former England bowler to captain Lancashire in County Championship at age of 44 next season

-James Anderson will captain Lancashire in the County Championship next season; England's all-time leading Test wicket-taker signed a new one-year deal with the club in November; Hampshire have signed Australia bowler Michael Neser for next season
+James Anderson will captain Lancashire in the County Championship next season; England's all-time leading Test wicket-taker signed a new one-year deal with the club in November

 Former England bowler Sir James Anderson has been named Lancashire's captain for next season's County Championship.